Geography of Indonesia: Tectonism and volcanism

 Indonesia has relatively high tectonic and volcanic activities.
-It lies on the convergence between the Eurasian, Indo-Australian, Pacific, and Philippine Sea Plate.
+It lies on the convergence between the Eurasian, Indo-Australian, Pacific, and Philippine Sea plate.
 The Sunda megathrust is a 5,500 km long fault located off southern coasts of Sumatra, Java and Lesser Sunda Islands, where the Indo-Australian Plate is thrusting northeastward towards the subducting Sunda Plate.
 Tectonic movement in this fault is responsible for the creation of the Sunda Trench, and mountain ranges across Sumatra, Java, and the Lesser Sunda Islands.
 Many great earthquakes occurred in the vicinity of the fault, such as the 2004 Indian Ocean earthquake.
 Mount Merapi, located in the Java portion of the megathrust, is the most active volcano in Indonesia and is designated as one of world's Decade Volcanoes due to the hazard it poses to the surrounding populated areas.
+The 2004 Indian Ocean earthquake and tsunami devastated the Indonesian provinces of Aceh and North Sumatra, resulting in approximately 225,000 deaths and leaving over 425,000 people homeless.
+The disaster caused significant damage to infrastructure, homes, and local industries.
+The Indonesian government, in partnership with international organizations like the IMF, World Bank, and ADB, coordinated relief and reconstruction efforts.
+Preliminary assessments estimated the reconstruction cost at $4-5 billion over five years.
+During a donor meeting in January 2005, nearly $4 billion in aid was pledged for reconstruction, with a focus on transparency and efficient fund management.
+Despite the severe local impact, the overall effect on Indonesia’s national GDP was limited, as the Aceh region contributed only about 2% of national output.
+The Paris Club also offered a temporary debt moratorium, which helped fund rebuilding without diverting domestic financial resources.

-The northern part of Sulawesi and Maluku Islands lie on the convergence of Sunda Plate and Molucca Sea Plate, making it an active tectonic region with volcanic chains such as the Sangihe and Talaud Islands.
-Northern Maluku and western New Guinea is located on the convergence of Bird's Head, Philippine Sea and Caroline Plate.
+The northern part of Sulawesi and Maluku Islands lie on the convergence of Sunda Plate and Molucca Sea plate, making it an active tectonic region with volcanic chains such as the Sangihe and Talaud Islands.
+Northern Maluku and western New Guinea is located on the convergence of Bird's Head, Philippine Sea and Caroline plate.
 It is also a seismically active region, with the 7.6 Mw 2009 Papua earthquakes being the most recent great earthquake to date in the region.